arnoldt100/anansi/documentation/source/Classes/TaskGroupFactory.cpp.rst

 Life Cycle
 ^^^^^^^^^^

-.. function:: TaskGroup::TaskGroup()
+.. function:: TaskGroupFactory::TaskGroupFactory()

    The default constructor.

-.. function:: TaskGroup::TaskGroup( const TaskGroup &other ) = delete
+.. function:: TaskGroupFactory::TaskGroupFactory( const TaskGroupFactory &other )

     The copy constructor.

-.. function:: TaskGroup::TaskGroup(TaskGroup && other)
+.. function:: TaskGroupFactory::TaskGroupFactory(TaskGroupFactory && other)

     The copy-move constructor.

-.. function:: virtual TaskGroup::~TaskGroup()=0
+.. function:: TaskGroupFactory::~TaskGroupFactory()

     The destructor.